rust3ds/ctru-rs/README.md

        must not be misrepresented as being the original software.
     3. This notice may not be removed or altered from any source distribution.

+Rust is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

+See [LICENSE-APACHE](https://github.com/rust-lang/rust/blob/master/LICENSE-APACHE), [LICENSE-MIT](https://github.com/rust-lang/rust/blob/master/LICENSE-MIT), and [COPYRIGHT](https://github.com/rust-lang/rust/blob/master/COPYRIGHT) for details.